 We have good support for our surmise, because Luke goes so far as to remove all references to David from the lips of the crowd, and even tones down the king thing.
-To be sure, the crowd proclaims Jesus as king, but more of a small-'k' king, a religious king who comes in the name of the Lord, and immediately moves to a declaration of peace.
+To be sure, they proclaim Jesus as king, but a small-'k' king, a religious king who comes in the name of the Lord, and immediately move to a declaration of peace.